shipshapecode/website-nuxt/content/blog/posts/2022-06-23-welcome-to-shepherd-10.md

 	...moreOptions
 })
 ```
 Previously the `element` value could be one of two things: a **DOM selector string** or **HTMLElement**.
 These work well for static sites and cases when the element is loaded at build time and is not expected to change.
-But what about Single Page Applications ([SPAs](https://developer.mozilla.org/en-US/docs/Glossary/SPA))?
-What any other situation that requires highly dynamic content?
+But what about Single Page Applications ([SPAs](https://developer.mozilla.org/en-US/docs/Glossary/SPA)) or any other situation that requires highly dynamic content?

 Shepherd 10 now supports a **callback function** that returns a DOM selector string, HTMLElement, undefined, or null as an `element` value.